qri-io/qri/README.md

 $ go install
 ```

+If you are building from source by cloning the repo, make sure to clone the repo to your go path: `$GOPATH/src/github.com/qri-io/qri`.

 The `make build` command will have a lot of output.
 That's good!
 Its means it's working :)

 It'll take a minute, but once everything's finished a new binary `qri` will appear in the `$GOPATH/bin` directory.
 You should be able to run: